solaranamnesis/babylonian-armenian-assyrian-literature/full-text-english.md

 ^ The god Yav may be the Yaveh of ' Or, shade.
 This may refer to the

-the Moabite stone. eclipse of July 13, 885 B.C.
+the Moabite stone. eclipse of July 13, 885 BCE

 46 of chariots and armies v.as not suited I passed, and to t'r.o land of Nairi' I went: Libie, their capital city, the cities